MathieuGr02/PubMedDB/README.md

 | gap     | \<Pubmed ID>           | Gives all annotations of an article                                                          |
 | gpm     | \<Mesh ID>             | Gives all Pubmed IDs containing given mesh as annotation                                     |
 | quit    |                        | Quits the programm                                                                           |
+## Local setup:

+The paths of the Database and output can be specified through the ´config_handler.json´ file.

+´´´JSON
+{
+db_path: "",
+output_path: ""
+}
+´´´

 ## Dependecies